vtraag/leidenalg/doc/source/advanced.rst

 contains the actual partition of the original graph ``G``.
 Of course, ``partition_agg.quality() == partition.quality()`` (save some rounding).

+Instead of :func:`~louvain.Optimiser.move_nodes`, you could also use :func:`~louvain.Optimiser.merge_nodes`.
+These functions depend on choosing particular alternative communities, the documentation of the functions provides more detail.

+One possibility is that rather than aggregating the partition based on the current partition, you can first refine the partition and then aggregate it.
+This can be done using the functions :func:`~louvain.Optimiser.move_nodes_constrained` and :func:`~louvain.Optimiser.merge_nodes_constrained`.

-The function :func:`~louvain.Optimiser.move_nodes` in turn relies on two key functions of the partition:
+These functions in turn rely on two key functions of the partition:
 :func:`~louvain.VertexPartition.MutableVertexPartition.diff_move` and
 :func:`~louvain.VertexPartition.MutableVertexPartition.move_node`.
 The first
 calculates the difference when moving a node, and the latter actually moves the node, and updates all necessary internal administration.
-The :func:`~louvain.Optimiser.move_nodes` then does something as follows
+The :func:`~louvain.Optimiser.move_nodes` then does some as follows

 >>> for v in G.vs:
 ...   best_comm = max(range(len(partition)),